atsanna/SimplePowerRegs/README.txt

 This is the Simple Power series of switching regulators, and its Open Source Hardware OSHW documentation.

-v1,v2,v3,v4 are designs of 4 separate boards.
-They were designed in a sequence, improving along the way, but also changing configuration as well, so they are not simply versions of the same board.
-Probably no one would want to make a v2 or v3, since v4 builds on both of them, but v1 is still quite useful for smaller loads.
+They were designed in this order, making changes and improvements along the way. pwrlnk.com has a blog with some discussion of the design process.

+v1
+is 5V 3A output, with up to 30VDC input.
+still useful for smaller loads.

+v2
+changes the switcher part to 5 Amp output and adds a full-wave bridge at the input, up to 7-28VDC or 6-18VAC.

+The same board supports two variations with a few parts changes:
+1) 5Amp fixed 5VDC output.
+2) 5Amp varible 1.2 ~ 15 VDC output.

+v3
+is 5V 5A output, with 7-28VDC or 6-18VAC input.

+v4
+is a refinement of v3, coming soon to tindie.com